 123 Studios, one of London's top recording studios, has been set up by Producer/Engineer Brett Shaw (Florence and the Machine, Foals, Lady Gaga, Daughter, Clean Bandit), next to Peckham's Bussey Building in one of South London's most exciting new creative developments.

-The idea behind 123 was to design a studio that had the same recoding recording heft and fatness of sound as some of the classic vintage Neve desks.
+The idea behind 123 was to design a studio that had the same recoding recording heft and fatness of sound as some of the classic vintage Neve and API desks.
 With the flexibility in mixing of the SSL studios and a compliment of outboard gear to match some of the best mix rooms around.

 The wooden walled live room has a flexible, warm sound.
 Easily changed from large and open to tight and focused, with high ceilings and adjustable height ceiling drop, interchangeable wall panels and electronic "drumbrella".

 The large selection of some of the very best tube and solid state preamps around produce a harmonically rich, thick but clear tone.
 Complimented by many of the finest vintage and modern microphones.

 Featuring an astoundingly accurate purpose-built natural light control room that houses a vintage SSL E series console, ATC scm50asl monitors and some of the finest high-end gear around.
 With a large live room, high ceilings and booths, makes 123 ideal for full band tracking.

 The studio can record fully analogue to 24 track tape, digital or a combination of the two.

 Production, recording, mixing, and mastering are all available.

 Tracks Brett worked on have over a billion plays on Spotify.
 Last year saw him Co-produce both of Foals latest albums at 123.
 Earning the bands first ever number 1 album, a Mercury nomination and winner of the album of the year at the Q awards.